z0on/Multivariate_GWAS/README.md

 #### RDA_GWAS.R: Arguments (things we need to run this method)
 > **Note:** all tables must be space-delimited, and can be compressed .gz files.

-**gt=[filename]** Genotypes: table of minor allele counts (rows - loci, columns - samples) the first two columns must be chromosome, position header line must be present (chr, pos, sample names).
+**gt=[filename]** Genotypes: table of minor allele counts in each sample(rows - loci, columns - samples).
+The first two columns must be chromosome, position.
+Header line must be present (chr, pos, sample names).
 Better have multiple genotype tables, split by chromosome, to run things with less memory and in parallel.

-**covars=[filename]**  Table of covariates to use (rows - samples, columns - covariates).
+**covars=[filename]**  Table of covariates (rows - samples, columns - covariates).
 First column must be sample names.
 Header line must be present (sample, covariates).
 May not fully match the genotype table.
 Rows containing NA will be removed.

 **traits=[filename]** Table of trait(s).
 First column must be sample names.
 There must be at least 2 columns (samples, 1 trait).
 Header line must be present (sample, traits).
 May not fully match the genotype table.
 Rows containing NAs will be removed.

 **gdist=[filename]** Matrix of genetic distances between samples listed in the genotype file (e.g. IBS matrix from angsd).
-No header line or other non-numeric columns.
+There must be no header line or other non-numeric columns.

 **gdist.samples=[filename]** Single-column list of sample names *exactly corresponding* to the genotype AND genetic distances matrix.
-Could be filenames with leading path and trailing extension (these will be removed) - basically use the same file that was used for -b argument in angsd to obtain IBS matrix and genotypes.
+Could be filenames with leading path and trailing extension (these will be removed) - basically use the same file that was used for -b argument in angsd to obtain IBS matrix and genotypes (see **Appendix**).

 **hold.out=[filename]**  File listing sample names to hold out from the whole analysis for subsequent testing.
-Omit this if working with all samples
+Omit this if working with all samples.

-#### other RDA_GWAS.R arguments
+### other RDA_GWAS.R arguments

 **outfile=[filename]**  Output file name.